Hgoatly/MS1/README.md

 * Gitpod was used throughout as a development environment. https://gitpod.io/ and files were pushed to, and stored on Github for version control. https://github.com
 * Balsamiq was used to create wireframes for the project. https://balsamiq.com/
+* YouTube was used to embed a video. https://www.youtube.com/
+* SoundCloud was used to embed audio players. https://soundcloud.com/

 ## Testing.